sxl5507/Twitter-Sentiment-Analysis/README.md

 **us_cities_states_counties.csv** contains all US cities and states, which is used to filter locations.

 **uscity_38148_population.csv** contains longitude and latitude associate with each city.
 Population is also included.
-This file is used in Tableau map for visualization.
+This file is used in Tableau map in order to add extra details for visualization.

+**Trump Approval Rating from Tweets.twbx** Tableau Packaged Workbooks

 ## Algorithm
-Please see tweets_main.py
+Please **see tweets_main.py**

 ## AWS EC2 Instruction
 [AWS EC2 with Spark.txt]( https://github.com/sxl5507/Twitter-Sentiment-Analysis/blob/master/instruction/AWS%20EC2%20with%20Spark.txt) shows instruction of how to setup environment and install pyspark with Jupyter Notebook in AWS EC2 Ubuntu.